TorrX

 Manual pumping works until volume shows up

-Manual pumps are cheap and useful.
-Every equipment room should probably have one around.
+Manual pumps are cheap emergency backups.
+They should not be mistaken for a serious team pressure routine.
 The problem is that manual pumping depends on feel, especially when there is no gauge.
 A ball can feel fine in your hands and still be off enough for players to notice.

 Electric pumps solve the effort problem.
 Automatic pumps solve the consistency problem.
 That distinction matters.
 If a pump only adds air, someone still has to watch the gauge and bleed pressure by hand.
 A pump that can inflate and deflate to a target pressure takes more of the decision-making out of the job.